menshiva/ascii-art/README.md

 #### Animation
 * To enable this function you need to add **at least 2 images**
 * Animation controls:
-  1) Click on _Play animation_ button in toolbar to start animation
+  1) Click on _Play animation_ button in a toolbar to start animation
-  2) Click on _Stop animation_ button in toolbar to stop animation
+  2) Click on _Stop animation_ button in a toolbar to stop animation

 #### Settings
 1) Press the three dots in toolbar